 We do not punish a student’s poor performance.
 Rather than demoralize them with bad grades, we try to see what seems to be the problem.
 Our teachers work with them through individual and group classes.
 They are trying to get to know the student the best they can to adjust their teaching style to each child’s needs.
 So once they have trouble with learning, it is not just their problem, it is also the problem of a teacher.
 Therefore, our teachers are trying to solve that problem together with them.

 This approach rarely fails because it’s not just a simple warning to a student that they have to be better.
 It is a hands-on help and assistance of a teacher by any means available.
 We are always there for our students.
-Yet, it doesn’t mean that we do not deal with those who are simply lazy and not interested in learning.
+Yet, it doesn’t mean that we do not have students who are simply lazy and not interested in learning.
+Although, we always take into consideration if a student is going through some hardships in their personal life.

 What Happens When You Fail the Grade at an Online School?